- Search The Registry

 On this date in 1942, The SS Booker T. Washington was launched at Wilmington, Delaware.

-It was the first U.S. Merchant Ship commanded by a Black captain, Hugh Mulzac.
-The SS Washington was the first of 17 Liberty Ships (out of 2,700) named for an African-American.
-Marian Anderson christened the Washington as its first honor.
+It was the first U.S. Merchant Ship commanded by a black captain, Hugh Mulzac.
+The SS Washington was the first of 17 Liberty Ships (out of 2,700) named for a black man.
+Marian Anderson christened the SS Washington as its first honor.

 Under Mulzac’s command, the SS Washington made 22 round-trip voyages between 1942-47, carrying 18,000 troops to Europe and the Pacific through dangerous waters.